mewbotorg/mewbot/dev-docs/data-dev-notes/data-dev-notes.md

 ## 2 - Typing structures loaded out of yaml

+DSSs are unlike the other components, in that they have more divergent interfaces.
+Probably the best way, if an Action/Trigger e.t.c. requires a certain DataStore, is to ship protocols for each of the base types of DataStore - people can then use these in place of _specific_ DSSs to make their code more portable.

 Just going to have to declare the protocols (which will probably be a generic protocol with a specific type) the DSS follows when it's declared or used.
 (Be nice if it could be included in the yaml in some way, but that's not looking super possible - the yaml would have